 Port the application’s schema¶

 You can run the following commands by using the Confluent Cloud web interface or the KSQL CLI.
 If you choose to use the KSQL CLI, you may find the SPOOL command to be helpful, because it captures all the output from your session to a file on your local filesystem.
-For more information, see Accessing a KSQL Application in Confluent Cloud with API keys.
+For more information, see Confluent Cloud ksqlDB Quick Start.

 Now let’s begin the migration process: